Header image: Que Sera Terrigal by Alastair Burke (@east.west.studios)

 Saigon Oi, Gosford

-After winning hearts (and appetites) in Erina, Saigon Ơi has just opened its second location – to great fanfare & lines around the block (we’re sensing a theme here… you guys love new openings hey!)
+After winning hearts (and appetites) in Erina, Saigon Ơi has just opened its second location – to great fanfare and lines around the block (we’re sensing a theme here… you guys love new openings hey!)
 Known for serving some of the freshest Vietnamese street food on the Coast, they kicked things off in style with free bánh mì on opening day and plenty of buzz.
 Expect punchy flavours, crisp rolls, and all the street food staples done right – quick, tasty, and full of heart.

 4/2 Watt St, Gosford